almende/eve/java_configuration.md

                 </tr>
                 <tr>
                     <td>path</td>
-                    <td>The path on disk where the agents state will be stored.
+                    <td>The path on disk where the context of the agents will be stored.
                         Only applicable for the <code>FileContextFactory</code>.</td>
                 </tr>
             </table>